 How Do You Make Self Rising Flour Biscuits?

-Make these self rising flour biscuits is super easy to make.
+Making these self rising flour biscuits is super easy.
 Here is the quick breakdown of the steps before we jump into the step by step photos.

-Cut in butter, using pastry blender (or pulling 2 table knives through ingredients in opposite directions), until mixture resembles coarse crumbs.
+- Cut in butter, using pastry blender (or pulling 2 table knives through ingredients in opposite directions), until mixture resembles coarse crumbs.
 Or you can rub the butter in with your fingertips.

-Add milk (and cheese if you are adding it!); stir with fork until soft dough forms and mixture begins to pull away from sides of bowl.
+- Add milk and stir with fork until soft dough forms and mixture begins to pull away from sides of bowl.

 Step 1: Pre-heat and measure